wso2/docs-is/en/docs/develop/using-the-Service-Provider-API.md

     description using the `           createApplication          `
     operation.
 It returns a `           200 OK          ` response.

-    !!! info
     The service provider's application ID is required to use the `            updateApplication           ` operation.
 You can
     include an application ID for the new service provider within the same SOAP request when calling the
     `            createApplication           ` operation .
 If you do not
     include an application ID in the request, you can retrieve the auto-generated application ID value by calling the `            getApplication           ` service method with the application name.

 2. Update the service provider with other configurations using the `          updateApplication         ` operation.
 The service